borgmatic-collective/borgmatic/docs/how-to/extract-a-backup.md

 borgmatic extract --archive latest
 ```

-The `--archive` value is the name of the archive to extract.
-This extracts the
+The `--archive` value is the name of the archive or archive hash to extract.
-entire contents of the archive to the current directory, so make sure you're
+This extracts the entire contents of the archive to the current directory, so
-in the right place before running the command—or see below about the
+make sure you're in the right place before running the command—or see below
-`--destination` flag.
+about the `--destination` flag.

 ## Repository selection